 This session lays the ground by engaging participants in reflection over the relationship between the COVID-19 global pandemic and growing inequities in health, employment, housing, political engagement, and social participation.
 Focus is on five sectors: African Americans, Hispanic Americans, Asian Americans, and Native Americans.
 How does population level research help us to understand the distinct experiences of those groups?

 African Americans make up 13.4 percent of the U.S. population but they represent approximately 23 percent of COVID-19 deaths.
 Black Americans are three times more likely to die from infection than whites.
 They are also disproportionately represented among those living in poverty; those engaged in “essential” services placing them at higher risk of contagion; and those afflicted by preexisting conditions such as Diabetes and Hypertension.
 This panel examines variations of experience among African Americans and interrogates the relationship between racial inequality and public health.

-Part 3: The State of Hispanic America
+The State of Hispanic America

 Hispanics in the United States are a highly heterogeneous population encompassing long established citizens; newly arrived immigrants; and people boasting a multiplicity of national ancestries.
 As a whole, they comprise 18.5 percent of the U.S. population.
 Like African Americans, they are overrepresented among those who have died from COVID-19 infections.
 According to data from the Center for Disease control, 21.3 percent of such deaths are among Hispanics.
 Of special concern are an estimated ten million unauthorized immigrants, many of whom are employed in essential occupations but lack minimal health protections or means of social incorporation.
 "The State of Hispanic Americans" gives voice to prominent intellectuals as they assess the challenges facing the largest minority group in the United States.

 The State of Native Americans